duckinator/inq/design/02-implementation.md

 By [Ellen Marie Dash](https://twitter.com/duckinator) Last Updated: 2017-01-??

-This document is a _technical specification_ (in other words, how it is implemented).
+This document is a _technical specification_ (in other words, how the program is implemented).
 See [01-functionality.md](01-functionality.md) for a functional specification (that is, how it works from an end-user perspective).